 16. Article 4 lists the matters excluded from the scope of the Convention.
 This is an exhaustive list.
 For the purposes of this document, two exceptions are of particular interest.
 First, according to Article 4(j), "[t]he Convention does not apply to - [...] (j) decisions on the right of asylum and on immigration", as these are matters of public law deriving from the sovereign power of States.24 However, "only decisions on these matters are excluded: in other words, the granting of asylum or of a residence permit.
-The protection and representation of children who are applying for asylum or for a residence permit fall, to the contrary, within the scope of the Convention" (emphasis
+The protection and representation of children who are applying for asylum or for a residence permit fall, to the contrary, within the scope of the Convention" (emphasis added).25 As such, children who are seeking asylum or a residence permit also fully benefit from the Convention in accordance with its scope ratione materiae, as described in the previous

 Art.
 1(2) of the 1996 Convention provides that "[f]or the purposes of this Convention, the term 'parental responsibility' includes parental authority, or any analogous relationship of authority determining the rights, powers and responsibilities of parents, guardians or other legal representatives in relation to the person or the property of the child".
 See Explanatory Report on the 1996 Convention, "The definition given [in Art.
 1(2)] is broad.
 It covers at the same time responsibility concerning the person of the child, responsibility concerning his or her property and, generally, the legal representation of the child, whatever be the name which is given to the legal institution in question: parental responsibility, parental authority, paternal authority, as well as guardianship, curatorship, legal administration, tutelle, curatelle.
 The rights and responsibilities to which reference is made are those which belong to the father and mother under the law with a view to raising their children and ensuring their development, whether the question involved is custody, education, determination of the residence or the supervision of the child's person and in particular his or her relationships.
 The term 'powers' has to do more specifically with representation of the child.
-This responsibility is exercised normally by the parents but it may be exercised in whole or in part by third persons under conditions set by the domestic legislation in case of death, incapacity, unsuitability or unfitness of the parents or in case of the abandonment of the child by his or her parents.", op. cit. note 77, para.
+This responsibility is exercised normally by the parents but it may be exercised in whole or in part by third persons under conditions set by the domestic legislation in case of death, incapacity, unsuitability or unfitness of the parents or in case of the abandonment of the child by his or her parents.", op. cit. note 7, para.
 14.